Kolect-info/kolect-openclaw-skills/README.md

 We are building a growing ecosystem of agent skills.

-Contributions are welcome, including:
+Contributions are welcome:
 - new skills
-- improvements to existing modules
+- improvements
-- integration examples
+- integrations

-More detailed contribution guidelines will be added in future updates.

 ---